13.1 EMPLOYEE CLAIM AGAINST UNION AND/OR EMPLOYER—LABOR MANAGEMENT RELATIONS ACT (LMRA) § 301

 To support a breach of the duty of fair representation claim, the plaintiff must prove that the employer’s action violated the terms of the collective bargaining agreement and that the union breached its duty to act honestly and in good faith and to avoid arbitrary conduct.
 Id. at 563; see also Hines v.
-Anchor Motor Freight, 424 U.S. 554, 564 (1976) (union is always subject to complete good faith and honesty of purpose in the exercise of its discretion); Vaca v.
+Anchor Motor Freight, 424 U.S. 554, 564 (1976) (holding that union is always subject to complete good faith and honesty of purpose in exercise of discretion); Vaca v.
 Sipes, 386 U.S. 171, 177 (1967).

 If you find for the plaintiff, you must then consider the issue of damages.
 The amount of your verdict should be a sum that you find will justly compensate the plaintiff for the damages the plaintiff has incurred.
 The measure of such damages, if any, is the amount that the plaintiff would have earned from employment with the employer if the discharge had not occurred, reduced by any earnings that the plaintiff received, or could have reasonably received, from other employment.

 [Here insert type of damages recoverable.
 See Instructions 5.1 (Damages–Proof) and 5.2 (Measures of Types of Damages), and if mitigation is at issue, see Instruction 5.3 (Damages–Mitigation).]